How to Secure a Spot in Gmail Primary Inbox

 Through these metrics:

 You need to increase the first three metrics and keep the last one to a minimum.
-The good news is that most strategies to improve email marketing metrics work for all these purposes.
+The good news is that most strategies to improve email campaign metrics work for all these purposes.

 Some attempts to increase your engagement may come across as overly promotional.
 For example, creating a sense of urgency in your subject line can lead to higher open rates, but Google may see it as a definite example of salesy language.